MartinGallauner/book-club/README.md

 # book-club
-Connect your book self at home with your friends!
+Connect your physical bookshelf with your friends!